swilgosz/hanamimastery/data/stray/dry-rb-dependency-graph.md

 category: stray
 ---

-When I've been starting with DRY-RB family, I've been wondering, **what the hell should I start learning first**.
+When I've been starting to learn [DRY-RB gems ecosystem](https://dry-rb.org/gems), I've been wondering, **what the hell should I start learning first**.
 Which gems are the best to learn at the beginning, and **which one I should skip**?

+I hope in this article I'll be able to put some light on the topic.

 Recently, when I've been browsing through the DRY-RB discourse forum, I went through a post from Jed Schneider, [suggesting a visualization of dependencies](https://discourse.dry-rb.org/t/documentation-help-wanted/1212/13) for a DRY-RB family.

+I quickly figured out that such diagram may tremendously simplify the decision making when a new developer wants to start learning DRY-RB gems.

 I think It's a great idea, so here it is!

 ### Full DRY-RB dependency char

-This network diagram shows connections between all the official [gems from DRY-RB organization](https://dry-rb.org/gems).
+This network diagram shows connections between all the official [gems from DRY-RB organization](https://dry-rb.org/gems) and external libraries.

-The darker nodes are representing **external dependencies**.
+The darker nodes represent **external dependencies**.

 ![DRY-RB full dependency graph with external deps](/images/articles/dry-rb-dependency-graph/dry-rb-dependency-graph-full.png)